dcwheeler/IG-Dissipation-Processing-Code/README.md

 Primary Associated Publication:

 Wheeler, Duncan C. & Giddings, Sarah N. (2022).
-Measuring Turbulent Dissipation with Accoustic Doppler Velocimeters in the Presence of Large, Intermittent, Infragravity Frequency Bores, Journal of Physical Oceanography.
+Measuring Turbulent Dissipation with Accoustic Doppler Velocimeters in the Presence of Large, Intermittent, Infragravity Frequency Bores, Journal of Atmospheric and Oceanic Technology. https://doi.org/10.1175/JTECH-D-21-0144.1

 Description of Contents:

-code_2022 contains all code files explained below.
+code contains all code files explained below.

-data_2022 contains the raw data files and processed data files produced by the running the code as explained below.

-plots_2022 contains the plots used in the publications listed above.
-They are created by running the code as explained below.

-toleranceTests_2022 contains the data produced when running the tolerance test codes as explained below.
+data and plots can be found at https://doi.org/10.6075/J0J67H27

 Functions.py is a library of functions called by other scripts.